autonomousmobilerobots/iRobotCreateSimulatorToolbox/Documentation/README.txt

 ChangeLog:
 Bugfix - Changed ReadSonar to actually read all sonar when given the second
          input argument, instead of just reading the right sonar.

+PLease Note: Beacon ids can only be numbers